TotalTactician/Documentation/README.md

 - camelCase for variables and methods.
 - PascalCase for types and classes.
 - UPPER_CASE_SNAKE_CASE for constants.
-- When possible open and close each statement.
+- If a variable is given as parameter use _camelCase.

-- If a variable is given as parameter use an _camelCase.
+When possible open and close each statement.

 ## Definition of Done